Methodology

 its design quality**.
 A TUI legitimately blocks on a TTY; that's a category fact, not a defect.
 A CLI that *could* be

-non-interactive but isn't is a defect — no profile applies.
+non-interactive but isn't is a defect; no profile applies.

 ## Layers: behavioral, project, source

-`anc` runs three layers of checks:
+`anc` runs three layers of audits:

-- **Behavioral** — invokes the binary, inspects `--help`, `--version`, `--output json`, SIGPIPE, NO_COLOR, exit codes.
+- **Behavioral**: invokes the binary and observes what it does — `--help`, `--version`, `--output json`, SIGPIPE,

-- **Project** — inspects the project tree: `AGENTS.md`, manifest files, recommended dependencies.
+- **Project**: inspects the project tree: `AGENTS.md`, manifest files, recommended dependencies.
 Language-agnostic.

-- **Source** — runs ast-grep patterns against source code.
+- **Source**: runs ast-grep patterns against source code.
 Catches `unwrap()`, naked `println!`, missing error types.

-## Re-running the same checks locally
+## Re-running the same audits locally

 Every score on the leaderboard is reproducible.
 [Install `anc`](https://anc.dev/install), then run: